ritmatter/ByteMe/README.md

 homomorphic compression.
 Compressed strings can be compared, concatenated, and searched in the same asymptotic time as their uncompressed counterparts.
-Moreover, these operations do NOT require the data to be decompressed and recompressed during manipulation.
+Moreover, these operations do NOT require the data to be decompressed and re-compressed during manipulation.
 As a result, our implementation is both CPU and memory efficient.